 Studies show that adequate glutathione levels in the lymphoid cells help support the immune system to function at its best.
 Lymphoid cells produce antibodies that destroy cellular invaders such as bacteria and viruses.

-Glutathione, a powerful antioxidant, not only helps to reduce oxidative stress, but it’s also beneficial for people needing respiratory support, that’s why it’s a key ingredient in Cardio-Support.
-It also helps boost young people’s immune system and development, which is why it features in Total Balance Children’s.
+Glutathione, a powerful antioxidant, not only helps to reduce oxidative stress, but it’s also beneficial for people needing respiratory support.
+It also helps boost young people’s immune system and development, which is why it features in Total Balance Children’s

 The body may not produce an adequate supply of glutathione under certain situations such as aging, poor diet, infections, radiation therapy, stress and trauma.
 Anyone experiencing these situations may benefit from glutathione supplements.
 Additional signs that indicate you may need glutathione include stress, poor immune function and heart health.